Protocol Revenue

 Overview

 There is only one source of revenue for the protocol, the fee charged to rETH holders.
-In the current system, this is 14%, paid to Node Operators (NOs), who are required to bring a bond of both ETH and RPL.
-The proposed rework changes things by creating 3 categories of rewards to distribute this revenue:
+In the current system, this is 14%, paid to node operators, who are required to bring a bond of both ETH and RPL.
+The proposed rework changes things by creating 2 categories of rewards to distribute this revenue:

 • NOs (ETH) - “Node Operator Commission Share”.
-This is paid to all Node Operators in a similar manner as existing validators.
-One difference is that your eligibility to receive from this share depends only on your ETH, not on your RPL (where previously the Node Operator commission required an initial minimum requirement of both ETH and RPL).
-This change allows ETH-Only NOs.
+This is paid to all node operators (NOs) in a similar manner as existing validators.
+One difference is that your eligibility to receive from this share depends only on your ETH, not on your RPL (where previously the node operator commission required an initial minimum requirement of both ETH and RPL).
+This change allows ETH-Only node operators.

 • NOs (RPL) - “Voter Share”.
-This share is collected from all megapool validators and distributed to participants based on their proportional share of vote-eligible RPL.
-If you stake RPL as a Node Operator, your RPL is eligible for voting, so you would receive a proportional share from this pot of revenue.
-Importantly this revenue grows with rETH supply, where growth would allow the same supply of vote eligible RPL to earn more ETH.
+This share is collected from all megapool validators and distributed to participants based on their proportional share of vote-eligible RPL staked in megapools.
+If you stake RPL as a node operator (NO), your RPL is eligible for voting, so you would receive a proportional share from this pot of revenue.
+This revenue also grows with rETH supply, where growth would allow the same supply of vote eligible RPL to earn more ETH.

-Importantly, the same participant may be eligible to benefit from all 3 categories.
-As an example take the Node Operator in existing tokenomics, represented in Figure 1 on the left pie chart in blue.
+Importantly, the same participant may be eligible to benefit from both categories.
+As an example take the node operator in existing tokenomics, represented in Figure 1 on the left pie chart in blue.
 You can see how an equivalent participant shows up in blue in the new tokenomics on the right pie chart.
-Their ETH earns from the Node Operator Commission Share, which is initially 3.5% in the current proposal.
-Their staked RPL earns from the Voter Share and also benefits from the Surplus Share, initially set in the current proposal to 5% and 5.5% respectively.
-The Surplus Share includes gold dots to represent a new beneficiary of protocol revenue for some of this slice (unstaked RPL).
+Their ETH earns from the Node Operator Commission Share, which is initially 5% in the current proposal.
+Their staked RPL earns from the Voter Share, which is initially 9% in the current proposal.

 Figure 1